linearregression/splunk-phlow/README.md

 splunk-flowy-flowy
 ==================

-This is a Splunk configuration for consuming flow data using nfcapd, inotify, ascii-conversion, universal forwarder, and splunk views
+This is a Splunk configuration for consuming flow data.

-## Design Review
+### Design Review

 "splunk flowy flowy" is an amalgamation of
 - NFCAPD